AstralBat64/DeepJS/README.md

 # DeepJS
 This is standalone javascript framework powered by deep learning artificial intelligence.
-It can build an operating system with 3 default features:
+It can build a main page store menu in an operating system.

+# Features
-1. Marketplace with empty secure account for sale
+1. Marketplace with protected empty accounts for sale.
-2. World map with its history timeline
+2. World map and its player
-3. Open to edit in runtime static source code and its verification
+3. Open to edit in runtime static source code and its verification options

 # Build tree
 -boolean[0, 1]